input-output-hk/io-sim/io-classes/README.md

 * [MonadEventlog][MonadEventlog]: provides an API to the [Debug.Trace] event log interface.
 * [MonadST][MonadST]: provides a way to lift `ST`-computations.
 * [MonadSay][MonadSay]: dummy debugging interface

+## Monad Transformers

+We provide support for monad transformers, see [io-classes:mtl] sublibrary.
+Although at this stage it might have its limitations and so there might be some rough edges.
+PRs are welcomed, [contributing].

 ## Differences from `base`, `async`, or `exceptions` packages